raiden-network/raiden/docs/api_walkthrough.rst

         "amount": 42
     }

-An ``"identifier": some_integer`` can also be added to the payload, but it's optional.
-The purpose of the identifier is solely for the benefit of the Dapps built on top of Raiden in order to provide a way to tag transfers.
+An ``"identifier": <some_integer>`` can also be added to the payload, but it's optional.
+The purpose of the identifier is solely for the benefit of the Dapps built on top of Raiden in order to provide a way to tag payments.

-If there is a path in the network with enough capacity and the address sending the transfer holds enough tokens to transfer the amount in the payload, the transfer goes through.
-The receiving node should then be able to see incoming transfers by querying all its open channels.
+If there is a path in the network with enough capacity and the address sending the payment holds enough tokens to transfer the amount in the payload, the payment goes through.
+The receiving node should then be able to see incoming payments by querying all its open channels.
 This is done by doing the following for all addresses of open channels:

 .. http:example:: curl wget httpie python-requests